 Collaborate with interdisciplinary teams including clinicians, basic research scientists, and data scientists

 Analyze next generation sequencing data

 Analyze brain imaging data

 Perform statistical analyses

 Bachelor's degree in Computer Science, Applied Math, or other related discipline.

 Special knowledge, skills, and abilities:

-Classified Title: Research Program Assistant II Working Title: Research Program Assistant II Role/Level/Range: ACRO40/E/02/CC Starting Salary Range: $ 14.00 - $19.25 an hour Employee group: Full Time Schedule: Monday-Friday/8:30-5:00pm/40 hours Exempt Status: Non-Exempt Location: 04-MD:School of Medicine Campus Department name: 10003165-SOM Rad Diagnostic Imaging Personnel area: School of Medicine
+Classified Title: Research Program Assistant II Working Title: Research Program Assistant II Role/Level/Range: ACRO40/E/02/CC Starting Salary Range: $14.00 - $19.25 (commensurate with experience) Employee group: Full Time Schedule: M-F, 8:30-5 Exempt Status: Non-Exempt Location: 04-MD:School of Medicine Campus Department name: 10003822-SOM Psy Molecular Psychiatry Program Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.